Electricity and gas rebates

 To be eligible, you must be the electricity account holder and also live alone or share your principal place of residence with (only) any of the below:

-- other people who receive an income support payment from Centrelink, the Family Assistance Office, or the Department of Veterans’ Affairs and who do not pay rent
+- other people who receive an income support payment from the Department of Veterans’ Affairs and who do not pay rent

 - other people who live with the cardholder to provide care and assistance, and who do not pay rent.

-If you live in caravan park or multi-unit residential building (e.g. apartment), you must also show that your electricity or reticulated natural gas is paid on the basis of metered consumption.
+If you live in a caravan park or multi-unit residential building (e.g. apartment), you must also show that your electricity or reticulated natural gas is paid, based on metered consumption.